reachjason/Web3-Operator-Handbook/ch02-executing.md

 ## Leveraging Data

 Data is key to ensure that you’re moving at the pace your organization needs.
 Take time to design and develop a dashboard that captures all the key performance indicators that help you track toward the goal.
 It is well worth it, if you know it opens doors.
 Dune and a few other tools are a great way to do this in the open for on-chain data.
 Make sure the data is accessible on all devices.
 Data will allow you to not fly blind.

+## Writing

+It is important to implement a very strong writing culture.
+Since most teams are fully remote, writing is the best way to communicate unambiguously.
+Share standard templates and make sure information is organized in a way that is easy to find.

+Document every single process in your company.
+Does this allows you to simplify and scale more easily.
+Eg: how to ship? how to choose a partner to work with?